-By registering and signing in, the content of the online event will be available to you.
-Conference papers, presentations, and all live presentations, as well as special events are included with your registration.
-By signing in during the week of the conference, you'll have access to all of the available content.
+By registering and signing in, the content of the online conference will be available to you.
+Conference papers, on-demand presentations, and all live presentations, as well as plenaries are included with your registration.
+By signing in during the week of the conference, you'll have access to all on-demand and streaming content.
 Sign in now.

 All conference papers, posters, and video presentations will be available on demand during the week of, and the week following, the meeting.
-Browse the program to search for conferences, plenaries, and presentations that interest you.
+Browse the programme to search and filter for conferences, plenaries and presentations that interest you.

-Access detailed information (presentations, special events, courses, people, exhibitors, and more) for every SPIE conference.
-Download the App and enjoy the event on your smartphone or tablet on the go.
-Updates to programming sync between online content, the My Schedule Tool, and the SPIE App.
+Access to detailed information (presentations, special events, courses, people, and more) for every SPIE conference.
+Download the app and enjoy the event on your smartphone or tablet on the go.
+Updates to programming sync between online content, the My Schedule Tool, and the SPIE app.

 5. Use My Schedule to organize your time

 Live events will be happening throughout the week.
 You will see this icon associated with any live content:

 Fifteen (15) minutes before an event is scheduled to go live, the following icon and link will appear on the event's webpage.
 Click on the link to enter the meeting waiting room.
 The host will start the event at the scheduled time.

 A Zoom account is not required to view live events.
 If you do not already have Zoom installed on your device, you will be prompted to download and install it when you try to enter an event.
 Browser viewing is also available with slightly reduced functionality.
 To see whether your device is set up for Zoom, visit: https://www.zoom.us/test